lieszkol/november-gallery/README.md

 	 1. A website selling or promoting products or services
 	 2. Use by a for-profit organization

-Both versions are available from the OctoberCMS Marketplace.
+ professional edition is available from the OctoberCMS Marketplace.
+If you fit the criteria for the personal edition, then you are welcome to download it from GitHub and deploy it manually - as a free product we do not offer any support either with deployment or any issues you might encounter during use.

 Commercial Use governed by the  [OctoberCMS Marketplace Purchased License](https://octobercms.com/help/license/regular)